SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Local-exec --> Run on your local machine --> Use case is to notify, trigger local scripts etc --> No remote access is need.
 - What is remote-exec provisioner in terraform & what is the syntax ?
-- Remote-exec --> Runs on your remote server --> Use case is to install softwares, configure ec2 post setup --> Need SSH/WinRM to access remote host.
+- Remote-exec --> Runs on your remote server --> Use case is to install softwares, configure ec2 post setup, need SSH/WinRM to access remote host.
-- What is the disadvantage of local-exec ? local-exec provisioner runs only one time not every time.
+- What is the disadvantage of local-exec ?
+Local-exec provisioner runs only one time not every time.
 - Provisioners are useful to integrate terraform with configuration management tools like ansible to get end to end automation.
 - We can write multiple provisioners also like for example "on_failure = continue" nothing but same as ignore errors in ansible.
-- What is difference between Terraform and Ansible ?
+- What is the difference between Terraform and Ansible ?
-- We can also create ec2 instances using ansbile but it does not have state file as terraform does, that is why terraform is perfect for creation of infrastructure only.
+- We can also create ec2 instances using ansible but it does not have state file as terraform does, that is why terraform is best for creation of infrastructure & ansible is best for configuration management.
-- What is Creation time and Destroy time in terraform ?
+- What is Creation time & Destroy time in terraform ?
+Why we use them ?

 ### Session-29
 - What is Module Development in terraform and what is the syntax ?
 Go through the code of EC2 module in